Biodegradable Fishing Line

 Although there are alternatives to partially recover and reuse monofilament fishing lines, the process is not widely used.
 As it accumulates in the environment, discarded fishing line entangles and traps our wildlife.

 Monofilament Fishing lines are manufactured from a type of plastic that is a mixture of Nylon-based polymers. but like with any plastic they tend to break down when exposed to heat and sunlight.
 Monofilament lines can also absorb H2O which is another factor to causes these lines to break down.
-These lines are able to absorb water then the rate at which these lines degrade is increased when they are used in saltwater.
+These lines can absorb water then the rate at which these lines degrade is increased when they are used in saltwater.

-Fluorocarbon Fishing-lines can take up to 4,000 years to biodegrade.
+Fluorocarbon fishing lines can take up to 4,000 years to biodegrade.
 Unbelievable!
 So, the next time you’re changing leaders, replacing a tippet, or snipping off a tag end, please be weary of where your scraps end up.
 Known for its ability to refract light and become nearly invisible underwater this line is a popular choice for anglers.
 It is composed of a polymer commonly known as PVDF

 Most fishing lines won’t dissolve in water.
 It’s a fact that makes for strong lines but is a hazard to the environment.
 Chances are that they have a place for you to recycle it or they can recommend some biodegradable fishing line.